5-Wood Vs 3-Hybrid: Which One Should You Carry & Why

 If you're having difficulty achieving the performance you require off the tee and are searching for an alternative, the 5-wood is an excellent solution.

-Another reason to carry a five wood is if your swing is slower and you frequently miss the green on par four or par-five holes.
-Senior, female, and junior golfers alike frequently carry a five wood in their golf bag.
+Another reason to carry a five wood is if your swing is slower and you frequently miss the green on par four or par five holes.
+Senior, female, and junior golfers alike frequently carry a five wood in their bag.

-Golfers who may choose to avoid the 5- wood are those who frequently find themselves in the rough and those who wish to shoot at a pin.
+Golfers who may choose to avoid the 5-wood are those who frequently find themselves in the rough or wish to shoot at a pin.

 Who Should Use a 3-Hybrid?